-Corequisite: RNSG 1327 and 1140
+Corequisite: RNSG 1327 and 1140 or 1417

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-The student must pass both RNSG 1327, 1140 and 1417 or 1160 concurrently in order to be able to progress to the Level III nursing courses.
+The student must pass both RNSG 1327, 1140 and 1161 or 1417 and 1161 concurrently in order to be able to progress to the Level III nursing courses.
 Lab fee: \$68.00.
 Lab fee includes liability insurance premium, drug screening and criminal background checks.
 Fee is subject to change.